How to use LinkedIn for Business

 As well as having your own personal profile, you should create a company page.
 This helps people to discover your brand and makes your business look legitimate.
 A company page is more detailed than just a personal profile.
 It allows users to access detailed business information about your company so your audience can learn more about your brand and any job opportunities available.

-Start looking for connections on LinkedIn and use the social media platform’s great advertising tools to give your interactions a little boost.
+Start looking for connections on LinkedIn and use the social media platform’s great LinkedIn advertising tools to give your interactions a little boost.

 For example, LinkedIn InMail is one of the most basic but most useful features for businesses.
 InMail allows you to message other users on LinkedIn, without having to connect with them first.
 You do not even have to be in the same group to send them a message!
 LinkedIn describe InMail as ‘private messages that allow you to contact anyone on LinkedIn without an introduction or contact information.’
 You can send an InMail from either a user’s profile or through search results in LinkedIn Recruiter.